§742. Emergency proclamation

 (5) Establish temporary state and local boards and agencies;

-the emergency energy response of the State with those of the Federal Government and of other states and localities;
+(6) Establish and implement programs and agreements for the purposes of coordinating the emergency energy response of the State with those of the Federal Government and of other states and localities;

 (7) Temporarily suspend truck weight and size regulations, but not in conflict with federal regulations;

 (8) Regulate the storage, distribution and consumption of home heating oil; and

 C. In dealing with a declared energy emergency, the following powers granted by this chapter may not be invoked: